gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

       <p>[Core responsibility name] is supported by the following programs:</p>
 <ul>
   <li>[Bulleted  list of programs under the core responsibility – should match the word version.] </li>
-  <li>Supporting information on  planned expenditures, human resources, and results related to [organization&rsquo;s name]&rsquo;s  program inventory is available on GC<a href="https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html"> InfoBase</a>.</li>
+  <li>Supporting information on  planned expenditures, human resources, and results related to [organization&rsquo;s name]&rsquo;s  program inventory is available on <a href="https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html">GC InfoBase</a>.</li>
 </ul>
     </section>
     <section>